SinghGunkar/shopify-front-end/README.md

 ## Intro

+* Link to the website can be found [here](https://shopify-front-end-challenge.web.app/)
-Here are screenshots of the project
+* Here are screenshots of the project

 ## Home